scrapnode/blog.scrapnode.com/_posts/2023-02-03-gitlfow-at-a-startup.md

 ## Operations

-With various developer branches as we explained before, manual management is a nightmare where you have to deploy new code for multiple environments everytime the developers push their change.
-That means you need a good CI/CD workflow that help you automate every operations for all deployments.
+With various developer branches as previously mentioned, manual management can become challenging, especially when deploying new code to multiple environments everytime the developers push their changes.
+To make it easier, you need a solid CI/CD workflow to automateall deployment operations.
 Here is the workflow we are using to manage our Gitflow

-1. Anytime the developers commit their code with the predefined hashtag to a development branch (for example `develop-one`), we will trigger a Github Action workflow for corresponding branch.
-That Github Action will build and push a new Docker image to Docker Registry
+1. When the developer commits their code with a predefined hashtag to a development branch (e.g. `develop-one`), a Github Action workflow is triggered for the corresponding branch.
+This workflow builds and pusesh a new Docker image to the Image Registry
-2. Our CD platform will check for new image every five minutes and deploy the new images if it found a new one.
+2. Our CD platform checks for new images every five minutes and deploys them if a new image is found
-3. After complete the deployment, the CD platform will send a notification to our Slack channel to let developers (both Backend and Frontend) know their deployment is finished.
-Then they can test their features or bug fixes on development environment
+3. Upon sucessfull deployment, the CD platform sends a notification to our Slack channel, letting team members know their deployment is completed.
+They can then test their features or bug fixes in th development environment